 By MECCAYDA GREGARY

-At a small school like Orangewood, the Advancement Via Individual Determination program has made a positive impact on students.
+At such a small school like Orangewood High School, the Advancement Via Individual Determination (AVID) program has made a widespread, positive impact on students.

-AVID is a college preparation program created to help students learn the skills they need to be successful for college.
-AVID is supposed to help low income struggling students.
-This program teaches you critical thinking, organization, teamwork, reading, note-taking, teamwork, and growing writing skills.
+AVID is a college preparation program designed to provide students with the skills they need to be successful for college.
+AVID intends to support low-income, struggling students.
+The program teaches critical thinking, organization, teamwork, note-taking, and key writing skills.

-Orangewood High School AVID students play an interactive game that demonstrates the importance of teamwork and critical thinking.
+Orangewood High School AVID students play an interactive game that demonstrates the importance of teamwork and critical thinking in real-life settings.
 (Meccayda Gregary / Ethic News)

-Orangewood High School AVID students at a college fair at the Jerry Lewis Center learning about possible college opportunities.
+Orangewood High School AVID students participate by learning about possible college opportunities at a college fair held in the Jerry Lewis Center.
 (Meccaryda Gregary/ Ethic News)

-AVID helps struggling students and guides them to a path to success.
-This program also helps with study and time management skills.
-They can then use those skills in subjects such as advanced placement classes.
-According to many informational websites over 90 percent of AVID student graduates attend college.
-More data show that 89 percent of those students still attend college after two years.
-This goes to show the AVID program is effective in teaching students the skills they need to become successful in college and in daily life.
+AVID helps struggling students by guiding them to a path to success with training in study and time management skills.
+According to an AVID statement, over 90 percent of participating student graduates attend college, and 89 percent of those students continue to attend college after two years.
+This goes to show the AVID program is effective in teaching students the skills they need to be successful in college and in daily life.

-The Orangewood High School AVID family poses for a photo together in front of their school.
+The Orangewood High School AVID family poses for a photo together in front of their high school.
 (Meccadya Gregary / Ethic News)

-Students are able to prepare for college, apply to colleges that spark their interest, visit colleges and universities, receive scholarships and talk to alumni.
-Otherwise students may not have had the opportunity or encouragement to search for colleges or even apply.
-At Orangewood being involved in AVID has been very beneficial.
-I have applied to colleges, been accepted to some universities and junior colleges, and also having pending scholarships.
+Through the program, students are able to prepare for college, apply to the colleges that spark their interest, visit countless campuses, receive scholarships and engage with alumni.
+Otherwise, students may not have had similar opportunities or encouragement to even apply, much less pursue higher education.
+At Orangewood, involvement in AVID has had countless benefits.
+As a participating senior, I have applied to college, received acceptances from some universities and junior colleges, and obtained pending scholarships.

-Students learn to appreciate and adapt to their AVID “family” which is also helpful to those who want support from peers and teachers.
-In conclusion, AVID is a beneficial program to struggling students and minorities with its high-preforming track record of leading students to success at Orangewood High School.
+Students learn to appreciate and adapt to their AVID “family,” an experience that is helpful to those who need support from peers and teachers.
+In all, AVID is a beneficial program to struggling students and minorities with its high-preforming track record of leading students to success at Orangewood High School.